sadsfae/gameserver-tools/README.md

 This is a collection of management tools for deploying, running and managing open source gameservers on Linux.

 **What does it do?**
-   - Automated CLI installation of games
+   - Automated CLI installation of games on Linux host (WIP)
-   - Generation of startup scripts
+   - Generation of startup scripts (WIP)
-   - Automated game statistics generation into HTML/PNG
+   - Automated game statistics generation into HTML/PNG (COMPLETE)
       - Requires qstat (quakestat), html2ps, imagemagick convert

 **Games Supported**

-   - Urban Terror 4.2.023 (Realistic first person shooter)
+   - Urban Terror 4.2.023
       * http://urbanterror.info
       * https://en.wikipedia.org/wiki/Urban_Terror
       * http://hobo.house/2015/10/03/play-urban-terror/